dokempf/xeus-cling-cmake-setup/README.md

 # xeus-cling-cmake-setup

+*DISCLAIMER:* This repository is still in an experimental state.
+It's core functionality is implemented and e.g. used by [this project](https://github.com/dokempf/dune-jupyter-course/blob/master/dune/jupyter-kernel/CMakeLists.txt#L36) but things may still fail in more general scenarios.
+You are welcome to give it a try and report your issues though.

 [xeus-cling](https://github.com/jupyter-xeus/xeus-cling) provides an implemenation of a Jupyter Kernel for C++ based on the Clang/LLVM C++ interpreter [cling](https://github.com/root-project/cling).
 Interpreting C++ in jupyter has great potential e.g. in rapid prototyping and in teaching.